evanx/scan-hget/README.md

 redis-cli hset mytest:1001:h err some_error
 redis-cli hset mytest:1002:h err other_error
 ```
+where we set field `err` to some error message.

 Use `format=both` to print the key and the field value:
 ```
 pattern='mytest*' format=both field=err npm start
 ```
+where we have specified the `err` field for the query.
 ```
 mytest:1002:h other_error
 mytest:1001:h some_error
 ```
+where the hash key and the value of its `err` field have been printed.

 Otherwise `format=value` will print only the field value:
 ```
 pattern='mytest*' format=value field=err npm start